messi-yang/ggol/README.md

     game.SetUnit(&ggol.Coordinate{X: 1, Y: 1}, &CgolUnit{Alive: true})
     game.SetUnit(&ggol.Coordinate{X: 1, Y: 2}, &CgolUnit{Alive: true})

-    // This will generate next field, the looking of next field is depending on "cgolNextUnitGenerator"
+    // This will generate next units, the looking of next generation of units is depending on "cgolNextUnitGenerator"
-    // you just passed in "SetNextUnitGenerator" above. game.GenerateNextField()
+    // you just passed in "SetNextUnitGenerator" above. game.GenerateNextUnits()

     // Let's see if we generate the next status of the Blinker correctly.
     // If it's correct, all units below should have "Alive" attribute as true.